monowai/flockdata.org/ab-search/README.md

 ## Container Deployment
+While this all looks rather technical, it is simply a matter of getting the WAR file deployed in a webserver.
+There is no "seperate database" unless you wish to configure AB to talk to one.

 We assume you've read the all important [ab-engine](../ab-engine) container section.
 Here you can either run a seperate TC instance, on port 8081 in this example, or you could deploy it in a seperate application context on the same TC instance.

 ## Interacting